kawishvmi/drivingschool/README.md

 With these building blocks in place you can expand controllers and routes to offer a full self‑service portal for each school.

+## Admin UI
+The project includes a simple dashboard at `/admin` with links to create a new school.
+The form at `/schools/create` lets administrators register schools with a name and optional domain.

 ## About Laravel